 The forest protection carbon offsetting market is used by major airlines for claims of carbon-neutral flying and by major fossil fuel companies to showcase their climate ambition.
-However, it faces a significant credibility problem.
-Experts are warning the system is not fit for purpose.
+However, it faces a significant credibility problem and there are warnings that the system may not be fit for purpose.